jhildenbiddle/canvas-size/README.md

 1. **Virtual environments may produce inconsistent results**

    Tests conducted on virtual machines may produce results that differ from actual hardware.
-This is to be expected, as the virtualized hardware used in these environments can impose its own unique size limitations.
+This is to be expected, as the virtualized hardware used in these environments can impose its own unique size limitations separate from the browser.

-   In some virtualized environments (mostly with older browsers and operating systems), canvas-size may produce inconsistent results or fail all tests when calling `maxArea()`, `maxHeight()`, `maxWidth()`, and `test()` using `options.sizes`.
+   In some virtualized environments (mostly with older browsers), canvas-size may produce inconsistent results or fail all tests when calling `maxArea()`, `maxHeight()`, `maxWidth()`, and `test()` using `options.sizes`.
 This is a result of the virtual GPU failing after a test canvas exceeds the browser's size limitations, causing all subsequent tests to fail even for canvas dimensions that are actually supported by the browser.
-In these scenarios, avoid iterating over canvas dimensions that exceed the browser's size limitations, and instead specify dimensions that are known to be supported by the browser.
-Supported dimensions can be detected manually by calling `test()` using `options.width` and `options.height`.
+The easiest and most reliable way to address these issues is to use a GPU-optimized virtual machine.
+If this isn't possible and your VM only supports software rendering, avoid iterating over canvas dimensions that exceed the browser's size limitations and instead specify dimensions that are known to be supported by the browser.

 ## Contact